Articbug/Interior-Design/README.md

 Additionally, the website includes a structured navigation bar and tabbed layout, allowing users to explore different design categories, project portfolios, and service pages with ease.
 These components provide intuitive navigation, enhancing usability and reducing friction in the user journey.
 Multiple layout variations were tested and implemented to provide visual diversity without compromising consistency.

 In essence, this project represents a fusion of clean code, thoughtful design, and user-centered interaction.
 It’s a live showcase of how front-end web technologies can come together to express creativity, functionality, and seamless responsiveness, reflecting not just what interior design looks like, but how it should feel in the digital world.

+in short, I built a responsive interior design website using HTML5 for structure and form handling, CSS3 for stunning layouts with Flexbox, Grid, and animations, and JavaScript for interactivity like sliders and modals.
+The site features navigation tabs, elegant forms, and dynamic effects, offering a seamless, aesthetic user experience across all devices.